 Irondale is a somewhat small city located in the state of Alabama.
-With a population of 12,423 people and three constituent neighborhoods, Irondale is the 57th largest community in Alabama.
+With a population of 13,518 people and four constituent neighborhoods, Irondale is the 55th largest community in Alabama.

 Irondale real estate is some of the most expensive in Alabama, although Irondale house values don't compare to the most expensive real estate in the U.S.

-Unlike some cities, Irondale isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Irondale are a mix of both white- and blue-collar jobs.
-Overall, Irondale is a city of professionals, sales and office workers, and managers.
-There are especially a lot of people living in Irondale who work in office and administrative support (13.94%), management occupations (10.73%), and sales jobs (10.29%).
+Irondale is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Irondale is a city of professionals, managers, and sales and office workers.
+There are especially a lot of people living in Irondale who work in management occupations (12.79%), healthcare (11.18%), and office and administrative support (8.42%).

-The education level of Irondale citizens is substantially higher than the typical US community, as 29.63% of adults in Irondale have at least a bachelor's degree.
+The education level of Irondale citizens is very high relative to the national average among all cities (21.84%): 34.83% of adults in Irondale have a bachelor's degree or even advanced degree.

 Irondale is an extremely ethnically-diverse city.
 The people who call Irondale home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Irondale residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Irondale include Irish, German, Scottish, and African.
+Important ancestries of people in Irondale include Irish, English, German, European, and Scots-Irish.

 The most common language spoken in Irondale is English.
-Other important languages spoken here include Spanish and Arabic.
+Other important languages spoken here include Spanish and Korean.